-Here's how to reheat pizza properly (it's NOT in the microwave or oven)
+This is absolutely the best way to reheat leftover pizza

 Reheated pizza is great, but more often than not, it comes out soggy with an extra chewy crust and dried-out tomato sauce.
 But that’s only because we’ve been heating it up wrong this whole time!

 If you’re like the average pizza reheater, you probably use the microwave (soggy!) or oven (burnt!).
-But one Reddit user shared a diagram showing the proper way to do it, and the internet is going crazy for this mind-blowingly genius (and super simple) version that maintains the crispy crust and melts the cheese beautifully.
+But back in 2016 one Reddit user shared a diagram showing the proper way to do it, and the internet went crazy for this mind-blowingly genius (and super simple) version that maintains the crispy crust and melts the cheese beautifully.

-The diagram comes from the take-out menu of Roberta's pizzeria in Brooklyn, New York, and suggests using a non-stick frying pan to warm up the pizza on medium-low heat for two minutes.
+The diagram came from the take-out menu of Roberta's pizzeria in Brooklyn, New York, and suggests using a non-stick frying pan to warm up the pizza on medium-low heat for two minutes.
 After that, place two drops of water into the hot pan away from the pizza, reduce heat to low and cover skillet for a minute to let the cheese melt.

 The results are a crispy bottom, melty cheese and a moist crust — just like when it came from the oven the first time.